The photo.berlin.de Facebook Group.

 What’s it all about?

-As the name suggests with the Berlin Photography Meetup Group it’s all about meeting people with a shared interest in photography.
+It’s all about meeting people with a shared interest in photography.

 Great photography doesn’t always have to be about finding comatose neo-punks strung out on krokodil and fashionably propped up against the graffiti festooned remains of a town or city’s architectural past, that’s the easy shot, but there’s always so much more on offer if you are just prepared to put a little effort into capturing it.